 Q: What is a Service/Assistance Dog?

-A: The term Service Dog is used a lot in public these days, and unfortunately the title is sometimes applied to dogs that are not truly Service/Assistance Dogs.
+A: The term Service Dog is used a lot in public these days.
+Unfortunately the title is sometimes applied to dogs that are not truly Service/Assistance Dogs.
 Rather, these dogs are better described as Emotional Support Dogs, or Therapy Dogs.

-It is important to note that a true Assistance Dog is specially trained to help a person who has a disability, such as visual impairment, hearing impairment, mental disorder, seizures, mobility impairment, or diabetes.
+It is important to note that a true Assistance Dog helps a person who has a disability.
+This could be a visual impairment, hearing impairment, mental disorder, seizures, mobility impairment, or diabetes.
 Assistance Dogs work for a living, and they work hard!

 While they both certainly serve valuable purposes, an Assistance Dog and an Emotional Support Dog are not the same thing.
 And the process for getting an Assistance Dog is completely different than the process for getting a Therapy Dog.

 Assistance Dogs go through rigorous training programs with a handler, and must submit to the legal restrictions of an Assistance Dog under the Americans With Disabilities Act.
-In order to get an Assistance Dog, you must partner with a certified organization (such as DBL), and complete the necessary application process.
+In order to get an Assistance Dog, you must partner with a certified organization (such as DBL).
 Emotional Support Dogs, on the other hand, are not required by law to have any specific training.

 Q: What Are Assistance Dogs Used For?